ItzSwapnil/DART/DART_Project_Report.md

 2. QuantConnect Alpha Streams (top-performing quant strategies)

 ### Performance Analysis

+**Disclaimer: The following performance metrics are theoretical projections based on simulated backtesting and are not representative of actual trading results.
+Real-world trading involves additional risks, costs, and market variables not fully captured in these simulations.**

 The experimental results demonstrate DART's effectiveness across various market conditions: